 Daniel Walker Howe, Rhodes Professor of American History Emeritus, Oxford University;

 Susan Hanssen, Chair Department of History, University of Dallas

 3:45 pm — Keynote Address: Wilfred McClay, Ronald Reagan Professor of Public Policy Pepperdine School of Public Policy

 Speakers and Panelists

-Speakers and panelists include the Braun Family Dean’s Chair at Pepperdine School of Public Policy, Pete Peterson; Senior Fellow of the Ethics & Public Policy Center, Stanley Kurtz; Professor Emeritus of History at UCLA and Historian at-large, Daniel Walker Howe; Associate Professor and Chair of the Department of History at the University of Dallas, Susan Hanssen; and Ronald Reagan Professor of Public Policy at the Pepperdine School of Public Policy, Wilfred McClay; Professor of English at Emory University and Senior Editor of First Things, Mark Bauerlein.
+Speakers and panelists include the Braun Family Dean’s Chair at Pepperdine School of Public Policy, Pete Peterson; Senior Fellow of the Ethics & Public Policy Center, Stanley Kurtz; Rhodes Professor of American History Emeritus, Oxford University, and Professor of History Emeritus, UCLA, Daniel Walker Howe; Associate Professor and Chair of the Department of History at the University of Dallas, Susan Hanssen; and Ronald Reagan Professor of Public Policy at the Pepperdine School of Public Policy, Wilfred McClay; Professor of English at Emory University and Senior Editor of First Things, Mark Bauerlein.

 The half-day event will be hosted at the Wilburn Auditorium at Pepperdine University.